ADMIS-TONGJI/ADMIS-TONGJI.github.io/_members/2022hui-li.md

 ---

 ### 个人简介/About Me
 Hui Li received the B.Eng. degree in Computer Science and Technology from Tongji University, Shanghai, China, in 2022.
-He is currently pursuing a Master's degree at the Department of Computer Science and Technology, Tongji University, which he started in 2022 and is expected to complete in 2025.
+He received the Master's degree in Computer Science and Technology from Tongji University, Shanghai, China, in 2025.
 He is also a student member of the China Computer Federation (CCF).
 During his Master’s studies, he has published two papers and holds an academic patent.

 ### 研究方向/Research Interests
 Spatiotemporal Anomaly Detection